-There's so much to see when you run City Park!
+There's so much to see when you run in City Park!
 The big loop will put you around the lake at the park, the Denver Zoo, the Museum of Nature & Science, and the City Park Golf Course.
 If that doesn’t knock your socks off, the 3.5-mile course also boasts really incredible views of the Denver Skyline and the Front Range to the west.
-After your run, you’re just a hop and a skip away from your dinner at Park & Co. or Watercourse in Uptown.
+After your run, you’re just a hop away from your dinner at Park & Co. or Watercourse in Uptown.

 Parkfield Lake Park in Montbello was improved in recent years, so here’s your chance to take it for a spin.
 Make for the one-mile loop around the lake to pile on the laps.
-Fitt Tip: there is ample parking off East 53rd Ave. as well as a dog park if you want to let your four-legged running buddy have some play time to cool down after your jog.
+Fitt Tip: there is ample parking off East 53rd Ave., as well as a dog park if you want to let your four-legged running buddy have some play time to cool down after your jog.

 Get the latest news on Denver’s fitness scene.